 other forms of taxes, including on energy resources.

-New extensions of the framework will include stronger consideration of the fiscal effects of the tax-based emission controls, and their role in overall tax reform anticipated in China through 2020.
-The team is also preparing to incorporate a household demand model that will allow assessment of the incidence of different tax policies, for instance across different Chinese income classes or across the rural-urban divide.
+New extensions of the framework include stronger consideration of the fiscal effects of tax-based emission controls, and their role in overall tax reform anticipated in China through 2020.
+The team is importantly also incorporating a household demand model to allow assessment of the incidence of different tax policies, for instance across different Chinese income classes or across the rural-urban divide.